mattcanty/blog/content/blog/2020-11-11-disabling-pihole-with-ios-shortcuts/index.md

 4. This will add the action, but you need to configure it.
 Tap **Show More**.
 You will need to enter:
    1. Host - This is the IP address or hostname on your network where pihole is running
    2. Port - Usually `22`
-   3. User - If you're using Raspberry Pi, you probably want to enter `pi`\*
+   3. User - If you're using Raspberry Pi, you probably want to enter `pi` (Professionals see end of page)
-   4. Password - If you're using Raspberry Pi, you probably want to enter `raspberry`\*
+   4. Password - If you're using Raspberry Pi, you probably want to enter `raspberry` (Professionals see end of page)
    5. Script - type `pihole disable 30s`

 That is it.